Covariance-Analysis-and-Beyond/Data-Link/README.md

 # Links to Data Examples in *Covariance Analysis and Beyond*

-This resource provides links to articles for some of the examples used in the book Covariance Analysis and Beyond.
+This resource provides links to the articles associated with the examples used in the book Covariance Analysis and Beyond.
-Please note that these links may be removed or renamed later by the source provider.
-We are not responsible for such changes.

 ---